WillFlame14/hanabi-bot/README.md

 - Takes notes during the game on cards in its own hand.
 - Internally rewinds to relevant turns to understand mistakes.
 - Can create and start games on its own (i.e. for playing bot-only games).
+- Can replay completed games on hanab.live and offer suggestions.

 ## Running locally
 - You'll need to have NodeJS v16 or above.
 You can download it [here](https://nodejs.org/en/download/).